Ab Initio French – A Complete Guide

 What is IB French Ab Initio?

 The Latin ‘Ab Initio’ stands for ‘from the beginning’.
-Indeed, the course is intended for students who have no background in French and have to learn it from scratch.
+Indeed, the course is intended for students who have no background in French and want to learn it from scratch.

-The two-year language acquisition program for Ab Initio students provides basic knowledge concerning the everyday use of French as well as gives insight into the culture of the diverse Francophone community.
+The two-year language acquisition program provides students with basic knowledge of the everyday use of French.
+At the same time, it gives insight into the culture of the diverse Francophone community.

 French Oral IB Tutor